mslw/datalad-remake/README.md

 signer's public key must be added to the active GPG-keyring.
-To indicate to `datalad make` that the signer should be trusted, the key-id of the signer's public key must be added to the git configuration variable `datalad.make.trusted-keys`.
-To ensure that you have control about trusted keys, datalad-remake will not read this variable from the repository configuration, but only from git global variables, from git system variables, or from the command itself (via the option `-c`).
+To indicate to `datalad make` that the signer should be trusted, the key-id of the signer's public key must be added to the Git configuration variable `datalad.make.trusted-keys`.
+To ensure that you have control about trusted keys, datalad-remake will not read this variable from the repository configuration, but only from Git global variables, from Git system variables, or from the command itself (via the option `-c`).

 A trusted key could, for example, be added by executing the following command: